 - Bill Wikkerink

-We are all facing challenges in the coming year, and perhaps beyond, due to the Corona Virus.
-We, at the Farmers Institute, are also challenged as we work on new ways to help the community and to conduct our business.
+We have all faced challenges due to the Corona Virus.
+We, at the Farmers Institute, were also challenged as we work on new ways to help the community and to conduct our business.

 Before getting to the future, I would like to take a moment to thank all of the volunteers and helpers who continue to contribute so much to the success of our Society and to the community as a whole.
 I am most grateful to those who helped support the numerous Cobble Hill events, groups and activities.
 This was truly a banner year.